<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=396945&amp;fmt=gif">

 • A passion for sport; talk about leadership and lessons business can learn from sport and about building high performance teams

-• An interest in architecture; talk about urbanization trends and sustainable construction
+• An interest in architecture; talk about urbanisation trends and sustainable construction

 • The experience of being a female leader in a traditionally male dominated industry as motivation for being a champion for gender diversity